Cristina-Becheru/piece-of-cake-blog/README.md

 ### Languages, Frameworks, Libraries & Programs Used

-- HTML & CSS: Used for the structure and styling of the website.
+- *HTML & CSS*: Used for the structure and styling of the website.

-- JavaScript: Provides interactive functionality.
+- *JavaScript*: Provides interactive functionality.

-- Django: A Python web framework used for backend development.
+- *Django*: A Python web framework used for backend development.

-- Crispy Forms: Enhances the appearance and functionality of Django forms.
+- *Crispy Forms*: Enhances the appearance and functionality of Django forms.

-- PostgreSQL: A powerful relational database used for storing data.
+- *PostgreSQL*: A powerful relational database used for storing data.

-- Cloudinary: Manages media storage and image handling.
+- *Cloudinary*: Manages media storage and image handling.

-- Git: Used for version control and collaboration.
+- *Git*: Used for version control and collaboration.

-- Heroku: Platform for deploying and hosting the application.
+- *Heroku*: Platform for deploying and hosting the application.

 ## Deployment
 ### Getting Started